Cylindropuntia californica

 Cylindropuntia californica is a species of cholla cactus known by the common name snake cholla.
 It is primarily found in Baja California, Mexico and the southernmost part of California in the United States.
 It is characterized by a short, decumbent habit, yellow-green flowers, elongated stems, and short spines.
 It is mostly found in coastal sage scrub and coastal chaparral habitats, but two varieties in Baja California can be found in foothills and deserts.
 In California, variety californica is regarded as a rare and threatened plant, with a California Native Plant Society listing of 1B.1, in part due to its limited number of occurrences and threats from development.
-It formerly had a larger range due to the inclusion of Cylindropuntia bernardina within it as the variety parkeri.
+It formerly was considered to have a larger range due to the inclusion of Cylindropuntia bernardina within it as the variety parkeri.

 Description

 A short, sprawling cactus, this species is typically found growing less than 1.5 m high.
 There are usually several to many trunks, with the main branches and stems usually sprawling along the ground or becoming erect.
 The terminal segments of the stems are usually less than 25 cm long and measure 2 to 4 cm in diameter.
 The tubercles on the stem measure 7 to 20 mm and are less than 5 mm high.

 The spines of this cactus are generally less than 2 cm long, and are colored a yellow to orange-brown.
 Most species of cholla have paper-like sheath enclosed over their spines.
 On this species, the sheath is a translucent white to gold-brown.
 The flower is yellow to yellow-green, and the filaments are green.
 The fruit is leathery, and may have no spines or many.
 The seeds are less than 7 mm long.